aljedaxi/zettel/pages/z_things_that_are_not_strings.md

 ##
 > Here’s a few libraries for inspiration of how to treat things as… things:
 > JSON : a dictionary in any programming language
+## the idea that there's some sort of *correct* representation of anything
 ##